 Our recent NDIS experience has included:

 - Assisting two primary health provider organisations to prepare to deliver NDIS services

 - Writing multiple funding applications to the NDIA for a prospective LAC and ECEI provider

 Supporting general practice to work with the NDIS

-Larter is currently working with PHNs, the NDIA and LAC/ECEI providers to build general practice understanding of the NDIS and their capacity to help patients with NDIS access requests.
+Larter has worked with PHNs, the NDIA and LAC/ECEI providers to build general practice understanding of the NDIS and their capacity to help patients with NDIS access requests.
 Our training incorporates: